aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 \frac{1}{|\vec d - \vec s|} = \frac{1}{d}\,\frac{1}{\sqrt{1 - 2\left(\frac{s}{d}\right)\cos\gamma + \left(\frac{s}{d}\right)^2}}
 $$

-Now — and this is the moment where the whole thing becomes beautiful — that square root is *exactly* the generating function of the **Legendre polynomials**:
+Now comes the moment where the whole thing becomes beautiful.
+That square root is *exactly* the generating function of the **Legendre polynomials**:

 $$
 \frac{1}{\sqrt{1-2xt+t^2}} = \sum_{n=0}^{\infty}P_n(x)\,t^n, \qquad |t|<1
 $$

-Rather than assert that, let me get the first few terms by hand, because it takes four lines and it makes the structure concrete.
+The first few terms come out by hand in four lines, and doing that made the structure concrete for me.
 Write the thing under the root as $1 + A$ with

 $$
 A = -2xt + t^2